tony-sappe/elastisch-schwarm/README.md

 The nodes will use the latest stable version 6.5.4 at the time of writing.
 Some configs are stored in .env

-1. (Assuming you already have docker installed and running)
+1. (Assuming you already have docker installed and running, with enough [memory](#containers-die-randomly-without-clear-errors) allocated)
 ```$ docker-compose up```
 2. Click [http://localhost:5601](http://localhost:5601)
 3. ....